left

 *Safety summary includes all patients exposed to TREMFYA®.

-Humira is a registered trademark of Abbvie Biotechnology Ltd. Corporation.
+Humira® is a registered trademark of Abbvie Biotechnology Ltd. Corporation.

 References: 1.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 2.
 Data on file.
 Janssen Biotech, Inc.

-IN ACTIVE PsA
+IN ADULTS WITH ACTIVE PsA

 Established safety profile through 2 years*